Coast Guard, other agencies rescue 3 people, dog from sinking vessel

 |Downloads:

-This work, Coast Guard, other agencies rescue 3 people, dog from sinking vessel [Image 2 of 2], by PO1 Travis Magee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard, other agencies rescue 3 people, dog from sinking vessel, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT